Animal Tracks

 • price 1 of 4

 Walk around the leafy grounds of this suburban Sylmar sanctuary to see everything from monkeys to foxes—and school trips and birthday parties.
-For hands-on photo ops, request a close encounter with a porcupine, a Siberian lynx, a two-toed sloth or an impossibly adorable fennec fox.
+For hands-on photo ops, request a close encounter with a porcupine, a two-toed sloth or a giraffe.
 Make sure to say hi to Zeus, the starry-eyed blind owl in the gift shop.
-Stick to a weekday visit, if you can, for general admission pricing, otherwise you’ll have to book a more expensive private tour.
+Unlike many other spots on this list, you can swing by without a reservation any day for general admission pricing—though private tours and animal encounters come with steeper fees.

 • Attractions